 Before you drink the oil/juice, the epsom salts should have kicked in and completely emptied you out.
 You should be having huge liquid bowel movements.
 This sounds gross, but usually makes me feel really good after.
 If this isn't the case, its okay to move ahead and drink the oil.
 Your body may not be stimulated to empty until you do that.

 ***A big emptying from epsom salts usually leaves me feeling dehydrated and thirsty.
 It's very important to be hydrated before drinking the oil and going to sleep.
 If you don't have enough water in your system, it's more likely you will feel nauseous.
-So 20-30 mins before drinking the oil have a glass of water (pinch celtic sea salt is nice in there). i also often tend to squeeze too much grapefruit juice, so i drink some of it 30 mins before the oil. this is also very hydrating.***
+So 20-30 mins before drinking the oil have a glass of water. i also often tend to squeeze too much grapefruit juice, so i drink some of it 30 mins before the oil***

 Castor Oil (optional)